Election 2020: Cities And Businesses Prepare For Post-Election Unrest, Violence

 "We all know that emotions will be high because they already are," says the mayor, "and I urge you to channel those emotions into peaceful and productive expressions."

 Like other cities, Chicago has been running tabletop exercises and gaming out how, when and where violence might erupt.
 Days off for police officers are canceled and the city will flood certain areas with a highly visible police presence to deter violence.
-The city will also be using snow plows, dump trucks and other heavy vehicles to certain block streets and expressway exit ramps to keep demonstrators away.
+The city will also be using snow plows, dump trucks and other heavy vehicles to block certain streets and expressway exit ramps to keep demonstrators away.

-Superintendent David Brown says police will respect people's rights to peacefully protest and will work first and foremost to de-escalate any confrontations, but he hastens to add that his officers will take swift action against anyone intent on spreading chaos.
+Superintendent David Brown says Chicago police will respect people's rights to peacefully protest and will work first and foremost to de-escalate any confrontations, but he hastens to add that his officers will take swift action against anyone intent on spreading chaos.

 "The message is, don't loot in Chicago.
 If you do loot, you will be held accountable.
 If you escape, we will find you and bring you to justice," says Brown with a seriousness in his voice.